4194304/mojaveforever/gdfixes/README.md

 Install `libcxx`, `libcurl`, and `libssl`

 ### 3. Compile the shim
-Run `clang -dynamiclib -o libgdfix.dylib gdfix.c -framework Foundation -install_name @executable_path/libgdfix.dylib` wherever you have the gdfix.c file
+Run `clang -dynamiclib -o libgdfix.dylib gdfix.c -framework Foundation -install_name @executable_path/libgdfix.dylib` wherever you have the gdfix.c file to get the dylib you need

 ### 4. Place the compiled dylib in the same place as the game binary
 The game binary should be in `~/Library/Application Support/Steam/steamapps/common/Geometry Dash/Geometry Dash.app/Contents/MacOS/`.
 You should see an executable file named Geometry Dash, copy your compiled gdfix dylib into that folder.